Uvalde school shooting: Reactions from politicians

 President Joe Biden ordered flags at federal buildings to be flown at half-staff.
-In a televised address on May 24, Biden highlighted that other countries have "mental health problems", "domestic disputes", and "people who are lost, but these kinds of mass shootings never happen with the kind of frequency they happen in America.
+In a televised address to the nation on May 24, Biden highlighted that other countries have "mental health problems", "domestic disputes", and "people who are lost, but these kinds of mass shootings never happen with the kind of frequency they happen in America.
 Why?
 Why are we willing to live with this carnage?"
 Biden said that he was "sick and tired" of mass shootings, declaring "we have to act", and calling for "common sense" gun laws.
 Biden also spoke to Texas Governor Greg Abbott to offer assistance, according to Biden's communications director.

 On May 25, Abbott held a press conference where he described the shooting as "evil", "intolerable", and "unacceptable".
 Abbott continued by saying the shooting "could have been worse" if not for the actions of law enforcement, who he described as having provided a "quick response" and showed "amazing courage by running toward gunfire".
 He proceeded to blame the shooting on "a problem with mental health illness" in the local community, while saying in the same speech that Ramos had no known criminal or mental health history.
 During the press conference, Beto O'Rourke, the Democratic nominee in the 2022 Texas gubernatorial election, confronted Abbott by telling him, "You said this was not predictable – this was totally predictable, and you choose not to do anything."
 Don McLaughlin, the Republican mayor of Uvalde since 2014, told O'Rourke to leave the press conference, calling him a "sick son of a bitch" who was making "a political issue", before O'Rourke was escorted out of the auditorium.
 O'Rourke later criticized Abbott for reducing mental health services in the state and expanding gun access to 18-year-olds.

 The shooting was condemned by former presidents Bill Clinton, Barack Obama, and Donald Trump.
 Senator Susan Collins (R-ME) described the shooting as an "unbelievably tragic and horrible crime", and she expressed support for red flag laws that help restrict potentially violent individuals from accessing firearms.
 Senator Ted Cruz (R-TX) called the shooting "yet another act of evil and mass murder".
 He offered his prayers to the families and children affected by the shooting, and he said that the country has seen "too many of these shootings".
 Senator Ron Johnson (R-WI) reacted by blaming school shootings in the U.S. on "wokeness", "CRT", and "liberal indoctrination".
 Texas Attorney General Ken Paxton said that his message for grieving families in Uvalde was: "I believe God always has a plan.
 Life is short no matter what it is.
 And certainly, we're not going to make sense of" the killing of children.